u6411325/stock-final-6411325/README.md

 # Supplier Management

-This web page Allows you to add/delete/manage suppliers.
+This full-stack web page Allows you to add/delete/manage suppliers by using react as front-end and MongoDB as backend deployed on Vercel.

 ## Screenshot Demo

 This is the home page which is also known as "Supplier Management" page to see all the suppliers with their names alphabetically sorted.